-From the baking aromas wafting from its traditional village boulangeries to the Michelin-starred fussiness of its gourmet restaurants, France has an almost unparalleled reputation for food.
+From the baking aromas wafting from the traditional village boulangeries to the Michelin-starred fussiness of the gourmet restaurants, France has an almost unparalleled reputation for food.

 Crucially, while the archetypal French dish is a fabulously rich preparation, the national cuisine is in truth as varied as the country's landscape, and much of its prestige comes from the quality of its regional specialities.
-It’s not all about the ultra-exclusive eateries either – many of the choicest gastronomic treats are simple, affordable and delicious.
+It is not all about the ultra-exclusive eateries either – many of the choicest gastronomic treats are simple, affordable and delicious.
 And did we mention the cheese?
 It is said that there are 1600 distinct types of French cheese grouped into eight categories with each region has its own specialities.
 For example, the Lorraine region is famous for Munster Géromé, while the Bourgogne region is famous for Époisses, to name but a few.

 Cassoulet: Rich haricot bean casserole, often slow-cooked with various meats including duck, goose, and pork sausages.